Abul Barkat (economist): Early life and education

 Barkat was born on September 27, 1954, in Kushtia District to his parents Abul Quasem and Mst Nurun Nahar.
-Barkat is the third child of his parents.
+Abul Barkat is the third child of his parents.
 His wife is Shahida Akhter.
 They have three daughters.
-Barkat passed SSC exam from Kushtia Zilla School in 1970 and HSC from Kushtia Govt.
-College in 1973, both with first division with distinction.
-Barkat graduated from Moscow Institute of National Economy, now Plekhanov Russian University of Economics in 1978 obtaining highest grades in all courses with honors first class and then completed a PhD from the same institute, in development economics.
+Abul Barkat passed SSC exam from Kushtia Zilla School in 1970 and HSC from Kushtia Government College in 1973, both with first division with distinction.
+Abul Barkat graduated from Moscow Institute of National Economy, now Plekhanov Russian University of Economics in 1978 obtaining highest grades in all courses with honors first class and then completed a PhD from the same institute, in development economics in 1982.

 Career

-In 1982 Barkat started his professional career by joining the Department of Economics, Dhaka University.
+In 1982, Barkat started his professional career by joining the Department of Economics in University of Dhaka.
 He is the immediate past chairman of the same department.
 He was the Chairman of Janata Bank Limited from 2009 to 2014.
-He is the Chief Adviser of most reputed private sector research organization.
-Barkat was elected president of the Bangladesh Economic Association at the end of 2017.

-Publication

-Barkat already published 600 research publications.
-He is credited with 24 research book, 119 journal articles with chapters in research books, 221 research monograph, 232 Research paper present national & International conference.
-In addition, he has delivered at least 10 public lectures and memorial lectures on national and international issues.
-Some of the notable publications (research based book) of Barkat are:
+After his appointment he refused a company car, and special lifts and chairs for himself.